bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Thanks!

-If you have read thus far thanks for taking the time and I hope there was something here that you found helpful.
+If you have read thus far thanks for taking the time and I hope there was something here that you found useful.